viewtool/I2C_Adapter/CVI_USB_GPIO_Test/README.md

 # GPIO_Test
-An CVI project to test GPIO.
+A CVI project to test GPIO.